JiraJedi/jirajedi.github.io/_posts/2023-02-12-automated-weekly-reporting.md

 >
 > _Best,_

 The above is a typical example of a concise, yet detailed report that a PM may deliver on a weekly basis to his/her clients.
-The variables are identified in  **bold**  with <p style="color:blue">{{ }}.</p> symbols on either side.
+The variables are identified in  **bold**  with <font color="red">"{ }"</font> symbols on either side.

 ## Solutions